hongtron/log_analyzer/README.md

 ever exceeds a threshold.
 Basically we want to be regularly checking for the most recent 2 minutes, which sounds more like a rolling window than a bucket.

+It's nice to have an easy interface to access relevant information from log lines.
+We could create a `Log` class that is initialized from a `CSV::Row`, but we are likely ingesting a large number of log lines and don't want to instantiate an object for each one (this would put a lot of work on the GC).
+Instead, `LogAnalyzer::LogParser` provides class methods that take a csv row and provide an interface to the various data we want.

 * metric point: 1 second resolution
 * bucket/rollup
 * Datadog tries to return about 150 points for any given time window.